Is There a Dimmer Outlook Ahead for Alcoa Corporation (AA)?

 Morgan Stanley gave a rating of “Overweight” to AA, setting the target price at $62 in the report published on September 29th of the current year.

-Volatility was left at 4.82%, however, over the last 30 days, the volatility rate increased by 4.47%, as shares surge +3.98% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +15.55% upper at present.
+Volatility was left at 5.11%, however, over the last 30 days, the volatility rate increased by 5.33%, as shares sank -7.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.68% upper at present.

 Insider Trading